 Place the letters in a bag/bowl.
-Students come up, choose a letter, the class identifies the letter and the sound.
+Students come up and choose a letter, the class identifies the sound and the letter.
 The student gets to add the letter to the coconut tree!
 The chant goes: “Chicka Chicka Boom Boom!
 Will there be enough room?
 Here comes (letter) up the coconut tree!”

 And in the middle of this lesson, in August, in the south, the fire alarm will sound.
 You will be forced to stand outside, in the heat and humidity, while wearing a sweatsuit with cars driving by for 30 minutes.
 Just so you know…